Major histocompatibility complex, class I-related

-Major histocompatibility complex class I-related gene protein (MR1) is a non-classical MHC class I protein, that binds vitamine metabolites (intermediates of riboflavin synthesis) produced in certain types of bacteria.
+Major histocompatibility complex class I-related gene protein (MR1) is a non-classical MHC class I protein, that binds vitamin metabolites (intermediates of riboflavin synthesis) produced in certain types of bacteria.
 MR1 interacts with mucosal associated invariant T cells (MAIT).

 Gene location

 MR1 is a protein that in humans is encoded by the MR1 gene and located on chromosome 1.
-Non-classical MHC class I genes are very often located on the same chromosome (mice chromosome 6, human chromosome 17) and interspaced within the same loci as the classical MHC genes.
-MR1 is located on another chromosome, the detailed gene analysis revealed that MR1 is a paralog originated by duplication of MHC locus on chromosome 6 (mice).
+Non-classical MHC class I genes are very often located on the same chromosome (mice chromosome 17, human chromosome 6) and interspaced within the same loci as the classical MHC genes.
+MR1 is located on another chromosome, the detailed gene analysis revealed that MR1 is a paralog originated by duplication of MHC locus on chromosome 17 (mice).
 This functional gene has been found in almost all mammals, proving the importance of MR1 across the mammalian kingdom and the fact that the duplication occurred early in the evolution of vertebrates.

 Another non-classical MHC class I CD1 is missing in certain species.
 There is 90% protein homology of the MR1 binding site between mice and humans.
-MR1 shares greater homology with classical MHC I class than with non-classical MHC class I. The human MR1 protein has 341 amino acid residues with a molecular weight of 39 366 Daltons.
+MR1 shares greater homology with classical MHC I class than with non-classical MHC class I. The human MR1 protein has 341 amino acid residues with a molecular weight of 39 366 daltons.